kibertoad/layered-loader/README.md

 const cachedValue =
     // this very quickly checks if we have value in-memory loader.getInMemoryOnly('key')
-    // if we don't, proceed with checking asynchronous caches and loaders
+    // if we don't, proceed with checking asynchronous cache and datasources
     || await loader.getAsyncOnly('key')
 ```